AzamKhan5/SQL_Retail_Sales_Project/README.md

 This project includes solutions to 20 SQL practice questions, covering the following topics:

-#### Basic Queries

-Retrieve all transactions.

-Find the maximum price_per_unit in the dataset.

-Find the transaction with the highest total_sale.

-Count the number of transactions per month.

-Retrieve customers who made purchases more than once.

-Calculate the total sales for each customer.

-Find transactions where COGS is greater than 100.

-Retrieve the most expensive product in each category.

-#### Intermediate Queries

-Find the percentage contribution of each category to total sales.

-Find the total number of products sold per category.

-Find the most frequent customer based on the number of transactions.

-Retrieve the top 5 highest spending customers.

-Find the average quantity sold per category.

-Calculate the total revenue generated per month.

-Find transactions that occurred in the morning (before 12 PM).

-Find the average sale amount for each customer.

-Retrieve the top-selling product category based on total sales.

-Count the number of male and female customers who made a purchase.

-Identify the highest-selling day of the week.

-Retrieve the most frequently purchased product quantity.
+### Basic Queries

+1. Retrieve all transactions.

+        select * from retail_sales;

+2. Find the maximum price_per_unit in the dataset.

+        select * from retail_sales

+       where price_per_unit = (select max(price_per_unit) from retail_sales)

+       order by total_sale DESC

+       limit 1;

+3. Find the transaction with the highest total_sale.

+        SELECT * FROM retail_sales

+        WHERE total_sale = (SELECT MAX(total_sale) FROM retail_sales);

+4. -- Find transactions from a specific date: Retrieve all transactions that occurred on "2022-11-05".

+        select * from retail_sales
+        where sale_date in ("2022-11-05") ;

+5. Retrieve customers who made purchases more than once.

+        SELECT customer_id
+        FROM retail_sales
+        GROUP BY customer_id
+        HAVING COUNT(*) > 1;

+6. Calculate the total sales for each customer.

+        select customer_id, sum(total_sale) from retail_sales
+        group by customer_id;

+7. Find transactions where COGS is greater than 100.

+        select * from retail_sales
+        where cogs > 100 ;

+8. Retrieve the most expensive product in each category.

+        select * from retail_sales
+        where price_per_unit = (select max(price_per_unit) from retail_sales);

+### Intermediate Queries:

+1.Find total sales by category:

+      select sum(total_sale), category from retail_sales
+      group by category
+      order by category desc;

+2. Find sales greater than a specific amount: Retrieve all transactions where the total_sale is greater than 1000.

+        select * from retail_sales
+        where total_sale > 1000
+        order by total_sale;

+3. Find the maximum price per unit: Find the transaction with the highest price_per_unit.

+        select * from retail_sales
+        where price_per_unit = (select max(price_per_unit) from retail_sales)
+        order by total_sale DESC
+        limit 1;

+4. Calculate the total quantity sold by category: Retrieve the total quantity sold for each product category.

+        select category, count(quantiy) as quantity_count from retail_sales
+        group by category;

+5.Find average price per unit by gender: Calculate the average price_per_unit for each gender.

+      select gender, avg(price_per_unit) from retail_sales
+      group by gender;

+6. Find the transaction with the highest total sale: Retrieve the transaction with the highest total_sale.

+        select * from retail_sales
+        where total_sale = (select max(total_sale) from retail_sales);

+7. List the number of transactions per month: Count the number of transactions that happened each month (based on sale_date).

+        SELECT MONTH(sale_date) AS month, COUNT(*) AS transaction_count FROM retail_sales
+        GROUP BY MONTH(sale_date)
+        ORDER BY month;

+8. Find customers who made purchases more than once: Retrieve the customer_id of customers who made multiple purchases.

+        select customer_id, count(transactions_id) from retail_sales
+        group by customer_id
+        HAVING COUNT(*) > 1;

+9. Find the percentage contribution of each category to total sales:

+        SELECT category,
+        SUM(total_sale) AS category_sales,
+        (SUM(total_sale) / (SELECT SUM(total_sale) FROM retail_sales) * 100) AS percentage_contribution
+        FROM retail_sales
+        GROUP BY category
+        ORDER BY percentage_contribution DESC;

+10. Find the total cost of goods sold (COGS) per gender: Calculate the total COGS for each gender.

+        select gender ,sum(cogs) as total_COGS from retail_sales
+        group by gender;

+11. Find the most expensive product by category: Retrieve the transaction with the highest price_per_unit for each product category.

+        select * from retail_sales
+        where price_per_unit = (select max(price_per_unit) from retail_sales);

+12. Find total sales for each customer: Calculate the total total_sale for each customer_id.

+        select customer_id, sum(total_sale) from retail_sales
+        group by customer_id;

+13. Find transactions where the COGS is greater than 100:

+        select * from retail_sales
+        where cogs > 100;

 ### 📚 Technologies Used